2000 Ethiopian general election: Results

 In round one, held on 14 May, there were 20,252,000 registered voters, of whom 90% voted.
-Results were announced in mid-June by the NEBE: the Ethiopian People's Revolutionary Democratic Front (EPRDF) captured 481 of the 524 seats in the national election, broken down between its members as follows: the Oromo Peoples' Democratic Organization winning 183, the Amhara National Democratic Movement 146, the Southern Ethiopian People's Democratic Movement 112, and the Tigray People's Liberation Front 40.
-Independents won 10 seats and other parties won 6.
-Six of the seven constituencies in the Hadiya Zone where elections were run, were won by the Hadiya National Democratic Organization led by Beyene Petros.
+Results were announced in mid-June by the NEBE.
+The EPRDF won 481 of the 547 seats in the national election, broken down between its members as follows: the Oromo Peoples' Democratic Organization (183), the Amhara National Democratic Movement (146), the Southern Ethiopian People's Democratic Movement (112) and the Tigray People's Liberation Front (40).
+Independents won 13 seats and other parties won 53 seats.
+Six of the seven constituencies in the Hadiya Zone where elections were run, were won by the HNDO.

 The second round was held August 31 for the Somali Region alone.
 Candidates from the Alliance of Somali Democratic Forces, the Western Somali Democratic Party, and the Somali People's Democratic Party (SPDP), as well as 156 private candidates contested the 23 seats reserved for the region in the House of Peoples' Representatives and the 168 seats in the State Council.
 About 75% of the 1.15 million registered voters in the Region cast ballots.
 Announced results gave 19 of the seats to the SPDP, and the remaining four to independent candidates.

 In the Regional elections, either the EPRDF or one of its member parties won the election except in Afar (where the Afar National Democratic Party won 84 of the 87 local seats), Benishangul-Gumuz (where the Benishangul Gumuz People's Democratic Unity Front won 71 of the 80 seats), Gambela (where the Gambela People's Democratic Front won 40 of the 53 seats), and Somali (where the Somali People's Democratic Party won 150 of the 168 seats).